 • Short Term Personnel (less than 6 months of NIH Physical and/or Logical access needed): This includes Summer Students.

-• Foreign Nationals: Non-Immigrant Foreign Nationals who have been in the US for less than three years are automatically sponsored for an RLA badge in NED.
+• Foreign National (FN): Non-Immigrant Foreign Nationals (FNs) who have been in the US for less than three years are automatically sponsored for an RLA badge in NED.
+A PIV instead of an RLA badge will be issued for new FN registrations 42 days prior to the individual's three year anniversary of their DEUS.

 If an individual is changing badges from RLA to PIV (i.e. going from short term status to long term), or when a Foreign National (FN) requires a new badge transaction, such as a badge renewal or legal name change beyond the 3-year anniversary of their Date-Entered-United-States (DEUS), this automatically prompts a card type change from an RLA to a PIV Badge in the NED System.
 In these cases, the RLA badge would immediately be revoked.
 U.S. Citizens would receive the PIV badge with the white stripe or green stripe, while FNs would receive the blue stripe PIV card.
 (For more information on badge types, please see the chart on this page.)
 Additionally, any NED action on an existing RLA badge that results in a new badge request for the individual will immediately revoke the current RLA badge.